socs-kul/socs-kul.github.io/_course/index.md

 | Test 1 (50%) | Nov 8  |
 | Test 2 (50%) | Dec 20 |

 Both tests contribute equally to your grade.
-The first test covers exercise sessions 1-6, the second test covers sessions 7-11.
+The first test covers exercise sessions 1-6, the second test covers sessions 7 and 8.
 More details about these tests will be provided in the recap sessions (sessions 6 and 11).

 ## Exercises